-The next session of the Mukilteo Police Department’s Citizen Academy will be offered in the fall of 2018.
+The next session of the Mukilteo Police Department’s Citizen Academy will be offered weekly from September 20 to November 8, 2018.
 This eight week Citizen’s Academy allows attendees to interact with Police Officers while they learn about the day-to-day operations of the Mukilteo Police Department.
 Classes meet for three hours one night per week (usually Thursday) for 8 weeks, and are provided at no charge to attendees.
 Classes are typically held at Rosehill Community Center, located at 304 Lincoln Avenue in Mukilteo.

 What you will learn:

 - Classroom instruction of police mission, policies and operations

 - Use of K-9 Officer and Police Dog – Crime Prevention